Schwartz's Deli

 3. Beautys Special at Beautys Luncheonette

 Its founder Hymie Sckolnick may have left us in 2017, but his diner that was birthed in 1942 as a snacking hub for Jewish Montrealers working in the city’s wartime garment district continues to flourish to this day thanks to its third-generation family management.
-Everyone’s got their favourite thing to order off of their menu, but our money for what’s most delicious is on the Beautys Special, a thick layer of lox and cream cheese topped with tomato and red onion slices on black Russian rye, is key to the experience.
+Everyone’s got their favourite thing to order off of their menu, but our money for what’s most delicious is on the Beautys Special, a thick layer of lox and cream cheese topped with tomato and red onion slices on a bagel—or black Russian rye, by special request.

 What started as a summer drive-in spot in 1954 has since become an institutional burger-flipper with multiple locations across Quebec known for its peculiar take on a classic: They smash their burgers flat as though run over by a car, ladel on a spicy beef sauce and serve it on a paper plate with a popsicle stick to help to pry it off and up into your salivating maw.
 You have to try one and we recommend you order two.